KhokiBernier/khokibernier.github.io/_posts/2020-07-28-NBA-STAT-PREDICTOR.markdown

 **Step 2: Built multivariate regression and random forest regresor models for key basketball statistics (points, rebounds, assists, etc) using data pulled in previous setp.**

+- **Note: 3 groups of regression and random forest models were built out:**
+ - 1. Players with at least 3 years prior NBA experience
+ - 2. Players with only 1 or 2 years prior NBA experience
+ - 3. Rookies

+The example below is for group 1 - players with at least 3 years prior NBA experience

 Regression Model:

 Import libraries and create RMSE Function